Max Verstappen: 2005–2009: Dominance in national championships

 Verstappen started racing in karts at the age of four and competing in championships at the age of seven.
-In 2005 he competed in the Mini Junior championship of his home province of Limburg, Belgium and won the VAS Championship in the same category.
+In 2005 he competed in the Mini Junior championship of his home province of Limburg, Belgium, and won the VAS Championship in the same category.
 In 2006, he repeated his success.
 In 2007, Verstappen graduated to the Rotax Max Mini Max class and won the Rotax Max Challenge Belgium and the Dutch Championship in that category.
 In 2008, racing in a CRG kart entered by his father, Verstappen won the Belgian Cadet Championship, the Rotax Max Challenge Belgium, and the Benelux Karting Series in Mini Max class.
 In 2009, Verstappen joined Pex Racing, a CRG customer team.
 That year, he defended his titles in the Mini Max championships and won the Belgian KF5 Championship.

 2010–2012: Entering the international karting scene

 Verstappen was signed by CRG to race in their factory team and stepped up to international karting in 2010.
 At the KF3 World Cup, Verstappen finished second to the more experienced Alexander Albon (who eventually became his Formula One teammate at Red Bull Racing) but beat him at the WSK Euro Series and also won the WSK World Series, beating Robert Vișoiu.
 He finished fifth in the European Championship and won the WSK Nations Cup as well as the final of the Bridgestone Cup where during a 28 laps' race in the rain he beat Dennis Olsen by over 11 seconds.
 In 2011, Verstappen won the WSK Euro Series ahead of Esteban Ocon in a Parilla-powered CRG kart.
-However, it was not a successful year for him, as he finished 14th in the European Championship and got taken out in the World Cup by Charles Leclerc.
+However, it was not a successful year for him, as he finished 14th in the European Championship and DNF in the World Cup after an electrical failure while he and Charles Leclerc were catching the drivers in front for the win.

 In the following year, Verstappen joined the Intrepid Driver Program to race in the KF2 and KZ2 classes.
 He won the WSK Master Series in the KF2 class, beating the CRG driver Felice Tiene.
 Verstappen won the South Garda Winter Cup in the KF2 class, beating Dennis Olsen and Antonio Fuoco.
 He finished sixth in the WSK Euro Series.
-He was the youngest driver taking part in the World Championship in KF1 class and finished eight.
+He was the youngest driver taking part in the World Championship in KF1 class and finished eighth.
 In July 2012, it was announced that Verstappen would leave Intrepid.
 After a short stint with CRG-built Zanardi karts, Verstappen returned to the factory CRG team.
 He finished second at the World Cup in the KF2 class and competed at the SKUSA SuperNationals in the KZ2 class in a CRG, finishing 21st.